658

 34

-Friedrich Franz Karl Hecker was a German lawyer, politician and revolutionary.
+Friedrich Karl Franz Hecker was a German lawyer, politician and revolutionary.
 He was one of the most popular speakers and agitators of the 1848 Revolution.
 After moving to the United States, he...

 32